y-hatano-github/calculating_frame_rate_sample/README.md

 # Calculating frame rate(FPS) sample
 ## What is this.
-This is note to myself.
+This is memorandum to myself.
 This is a sample code written in golang to calculate the frame rate (FPS).

 I referred to the following site.